chefaiqbal/GraphQL-Dashboard/README.md

 This project is a recreation of the @Talent dashboard system of the Reboot01 school.
 It uses GraphQL queries for a dynamic dashboard and SVG charts from the GraphQL data.
 The web application demonstrates user authentication, data visualization, and interaction with a GraphQL API.
 It includes features such as JWT-based authentication, progress bars, and radar charts.

-## 🌐 Hosting

-This project is hosted at [https://chefaiqbal.github.io/](https://chefaiqbal.github.io/).

 ## 📋 Table of Contents